AdaCore/aws/docs/source/high_level_services.rst

   example.
 This callback takes a single parameter which is the error message.

-AWS comes with default implementation of those callbacks.
+AWS comes with default implementations of these callbacks.
 With the two optional WebSocket constructor parameters it can be configured to fit most needs::